tensorimgpipeline/TensorImgPipeline/docs/generated/path_management.md

 # Path Management and Deployment

-This document explains how PytorchImagePipeline manages paths and how the PathManager enables flexible project organization.
+This document explains how TensorImgPipeline manages paths and how the PathManager enables flexible project organization.

 ## Overview

-PytorchImagePipeline uses a centralized path management system that:
+TensorImgPipeline uses a centralized path management system that:

 1. Stores all pipelines in user-configurable directories
 2. Follows XDG Base Directory standards on Linux/Unix